 The success of these programs is attributable to the thoughtfully crafted content, the socially engaging and immersive nature of these games and simulations, as well as the instant feedback of teammates and facilitators alike.

-See how some organizations are using board games and simulation to practice and learn the skills needed by doing them in our eGuide, Games That Smart Businesses Play.
+See how some organizations are using board games and simulation to practice and learn the skills needed by doing them in our eGuide, Experiential Learning: Connecting individual Actions to the Big Picture.